9920 - 42nd Ave

 - 275' pedestrian suspension bridge (easiest access on south side of the park; take paved path on east side of the park)

 This map shows amenities, parking areas, features and trails.
-Grand Ravines is an 187-acre Ottawa County Park with a half-mile of frontage on the Grand River and can be accessed from the north and south.
+Grand Ravines is a 202-acre Ottawa County Park with a half-mile of frontage on the Grand River and can be accessed from the north and south.
 A county-wide natural features inventory completed in 1988 identified the extensive system of deep ravines that extends along the GVSU riverfront and through what is now park property as one of the most significant natural features in Ottawa County.
 The deep ravines feature unique plant communities, including a variety of ferns and trees uncommon to the area, such as Kentucky coffee-trees, paw paws and towering tulip trees.

 The southerly 68 acres of Grand Ravines, the former Timmer Farm, was acquired in 1999 with park millage funds.
 The adjacent 100-acre parcel, which included a house overlooking the river, was purchased in 2011 with assistance from a Michigan Natural Resources Trust Fund grant.
 Later in 2011, the Parks Commission added Grand River frontage upstream to establish the 19-acre John J. Helstrom Natural Area.